mpaddocktx/Cintra-Cloud-Workshop/README.txt

-the key passphrase is Cintra21
+The key passphrase is Cintra21

 1. Once the database server is up and running download the PDB datafiles while on the server command line. wget https://www.dropbox.com/s/12jd18cpnpxoos8/pdb1.zip?dl=0